Aeishwaryab/FTLHacks/Baddies/README.md

 ## Getting Started

-Download the files for the website, and open by doubleclicking on any of the HTML files.
+Download the files for the website, and run by doubleclicking on any of the HTML files.

-### Photos of Website
+### Website use

+When you click on a intended industry, you will be prompted with a yes or no question, in which youll respond "y" or "n" respectively to the question "Do you want to consider COVID crisis with the data?"
+For example:

-When Technology is chosen, during COVID economic crisis:
+When Technology is chosen, during COVID economic crisis will tell the individual Washington, CA, NY, and Virginia.
+When Technology is chosen, without COVID being a factor, the suggestion will be Virginia, Colorado, Minnesota, Washington.